JamesGJ5-Learning-To-Code/handle-inputs-and-render-lists/plans.md

 - Renders a TaskLogger component as well as an Overview component
 - Has a logTask method that changes the state of the taskArray (make sure to bind everything properly)
 - Passes logTask to child TaskLogger in props while rendering it (make sure to bind everything properly)
-- Passes taskArray to Overview in state while rendering it
+- Passes taskArray to Overview in props while rendering it

 TaskLogger:
 - Renders a text input